How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

-Croatian Citizenship Requirements for U.S. Citizens: Who Is Eligible?
+Croatian Citizenship Application Pathways for U.S. Citizens

 Option 1 OR Option 2